Picovoice WordmarkPicovoice Console

 <uses-permission android:name="android.permission.RECORD_AUDIO" />

-Add the Leopard model file to your Android application:
+Add the Leopard Speech-to-Text model file to your Android application:

-1. Create a custom model using the Picovoice Console or use the default model.
+1. Create a custom model using the Picovoice Console or use a default language model.

 2. Add the model as a bundled resource by placing it under the ${ANDROID_APP}/src/main/assets directory of your Android project.